Skip to main content

 A compliant wellness program respects your privacy and autonomy, functioning as a supportive resource rather than a mandate.

 The ADA ensures that programs are voluntary and do not discriminate against individuals based on disability.
 GINA provides a shield for your genetic information, which contains the blueprint of your potential health future.
-HIPAA establishes a robust set of privacy and security rules for your protected (PHI), dictating who can see your data and for what purpose.
+HIPAA establishes a robust set of privacy and security rules for your protected health information (PHI), dictating who can see your data and for what purpose.
 Together, these laws form a comprehensive shield.

 How Do These Laws Actually Protect Me?

 These legal protections translate into tangible rights.
-For instance, your employer cannot force you to participate in a that involves medical examinations or answers to health-related questions.
+For instance, your employer cannot force you to participate in a wellness program that involves medical examinations or answers to health-related questions.
 While they can offer an incentive, it must be within legally defined limits to ensure your choice remains truly voluntary.

-Your individual biometric results, such as or cholesterol levels, must be kept confidential and cannot be used by your employer to make job-related decisions.
+Your individual biometric results, such as blood pressure or cholesterol levels, must be kept confidential and cannot be used by your employer to make job-related decisions.
 The program must be “reasonably designed” to promote health or prevent disease, meaning it must be more than a simple data-collection tool.
 It should provide feedback, resources, or follow-up care.

 The table below outlines the primary function of each key federal law in the context of workplace wellness programs.
 Understanding these distinctions is the first step in recognizing the boundaries of a compliant program.